 M4A2 Sherman: The Second Sherman Into Production!

 This version of the Sherman used a welded hull nearly identical to the M4, but with a pair of vented armored grates on the rear hull deck.
 The M4A2 tanks used the GM 6046 twin diesel.
 This version was produced with all the improvements the other types got, like the large hatch hull.
-This version would see very limited combat in US hands, most being he British, with a some 75 tanks going to the Russians and USMC.
-This was the preferred version for Soviet lend lease deliveries, since the USSR was using all diesel tanks.
+This version would see very limited combat in US hands, most being the British, with some 75 tanks going to the Russians and USMC.
+This was the preferred version for Soviet lend-lease deliveries since the USSR was using all diesel tanks.
 It was produced in six factories with 10,968 of all turret types produced from April of 42 to July 45.